 Meanwhile, beyond the obvious fact that non-unitary representations may occur as intermediates in the study of unitary ones, it has become clear that unitary representations alone are insufficient for the purpose of Fourier--Plancherel decomposition, even in simple cases \cite{ahl}.
-This is confirmed by applications of supersymmetry to number theory and random matrices \cite{cfz,hpz}, as well as in physics, for instance in the study of the Chalker--Coddington model with point contacts \cite{bwz}.
+This is confirmed by applications of supersymmetry to number theory and random matrices \cites{cfz,hpz}, as well as in physics, for instance in the study of the Chalker--Coddington model with point contacts \cite{bwz}.

-Finally, it has become increasing clear, in the recent investigation of the Gel\cprime fand and Gel\cprime fand--Kazhdan properties \cite{ag,ags,agrs,sun-zhu-annals} beyond the setting of Riemannian symmetric pairs, that Casselman--Wallach theory is eminently useful for the study of branching multiplicities.
+Finally, as has become increasingly clear in recent investigations of the Gel\cprime fand and Gel\cprime fand--Kazhdan properties for pairs of Lie groups beyond the setting of Riemannian symmetric pairs \cites{ag,ags,agrs,sun-zhu-annals} that Casselman--Wallach theory is eminently useful for the study of branching multiplicities.
 Here, we argue that similar statements hold true also for the setting of Lie supergroups.

-Therefore, it seems paramount to study the globalisations of `algebraic' representations, irrespective of unitary, for Lie supergroups.
+Therefore, it seems paramount to study the globalisations of `algebraic' representations, irrespective of unitarity, for Lie supergroups.
 In this paper, we generalise the Casselman--Wallach theorem to Lie supergroups, as follows.

-\begin{ThA} Let $G$ be a Lie supergroup whose underlying Lie group $G_0$ is almost connected and real reductive, $\ger g$ its Lie superalgebra, and let $K_0\subseteq G_0$ be maximal compact.
+\begin{ThA} Let $G$ be a Lie supergroup whose underlying Lie group $G_0$ is almost connected and real reductive, $\ger g$ its Lie superalgebra, and let $K_0\subseteq G_0$ be maximally compact.
 Then any Harish-Chandra $(\ger g,K_0)$-module has a unique $SF$-globalisation.

 This defines an additive equivalence between the category $\HC(\ger g,K_0)$ of Harish-Chandra $(\ger g,K_0)$-modules and the category $\CW(G)$ of $SF$-representations of $G$ whose module of $K_0$-finite vectors is Harish-Chandra. \end{ThA}